The UIU Advantage

 Convenient, Focused Scheduling

-UIU Teacher Education students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
+UIU Psychology students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
+Plus, convenient evening or online courses ensure your education fits your unique lifestyle.

-The Teacher Education bachelor’s degree program is offered through UIU’s Andres School of Education.
+The Psychology bachelor’s degree program is offered through UIU’s School of Arts and Sciences.

-When you’re ready to apply for your bachelor’s degree in Teacher Education, we’re ready to help you every step of the way.
+When you’re ready to apply for your bachelor’s degree in Psychology, we’re ready to help you every step of the way.

-Earned your undergraduate degree in Teacher Education?
-Consider UIU’s MEd program to advance your career even further.
+Earned your undergraduate degree in Psychology?
+Consider UIU’s Master of Science in Counseling (MSC) program to advance your career even further.

 Frequently Asked Questions

-Find the answers to students’ most frequently asked questions about UIU’s bachelor’s degree in Teacher Education.
+Find the answers to students’ most frequently asked questions about UIU’s bachelor’s degree in Psychology.
 If you don’t see the answer you need, contact us for help.